Table of contents

 5. Protect your data in cells to prevent unwanted changes

 Google Sheets have a sheet protection feature.
 If you want to protect your data against loss or unwanted access, this option will certainly come in handy.
 There are two ways to protect your documents against copying: lock individual cells or the whole worksheet.
-Thanks to this solution, you will be able to share the spreadsheet with other team members without worrying about them making any changes to it.
+Thanks to this solution, you will be able to share the automatically saved spreadsheet with other team members without worrying about them making any changes to it.
 Just go to Tools, click the “Protect the sheet” option, then Set permissions, and then click Done.

 6. Add photos to your sheets